For businesses and digital marketers who target a Russian-speaking audience, Yandex plays a vital role in a comprehensive SEO strategy.

 Why Optimize for Yandex SEO?

+There are tons of reasons to incorporate Yandex into your SEO strategy.
 Sure, this search engine may sound like a tough nut to crack, especially if you’re still learning the ins and outs of SEO, but trust me, it will be worth the effort.

 Here are eight reasons Yandex matters for SEO: